pkp/ots/README.md

 __Submit__

 Submit a job to the server.
-The fileContent needs to be the base64 encoded content of the submission file.
 The citationStyleHash is an internal identifier for the requested citaton style.
 A list of hashes can be retrieved through the citationStyleList API.
 The API will return the job id which can be used to retrieve the completed job later or to query the server for the job status.

 URL: api/job/submit
+Request type: POST
 Parameters:

  * email